shunwatai/wed_workshop/README.md

 Now you can "git log" to see all the commits history, also you can go to the github website and move to that repository, then click the "commits" to see

+Up to this point, it's the time to try "pull request", because the following steps are github's functions, most of it done on the gui web page.
+1. go to the webpage of the your friends repository, then find the "fork" button to fork it to your github.
+2. once you forked, git clone that repository in the command line first and then make some changes, "git add", "git commit", "git push" to push back to your forked repository.
+3. now go back to the webpage of your github, click the "pull request" button to make to request to your friend.